CyVerse-learning-materials/cyverse_mooc/docs/step8.md

 ??? tip "Locating your files in RStudio"

-    The data we loaded at launch of the VICE application will be in the 'work' directory of the home folder.
+    The data we loaded at launch of the VICE application will be in the `/home/rstudio/work/data/input` directory.

 From the R console, enter the following commands: